vstinner/python-ptrace/README.rst

 .. image:: http://unmaintained.tech/badge.svg
    :target: http://unmaintained.tech/
    :alt: No Maintenance Intended

+**This project is no longer maintained and is looking for a new maintainer.**

 python-ptrace is a debugger using ptrace (Linux, BSD and Darwin system call to trace processes) written in Python.